zwettemaan/CEPSparker/ReadMe.md

 The helpers are all written in such a way that they are easy to inspect and analyze.

-They also serve as a way to explain and document the development processes.
+The helpers also serve as a way to explain and document the development processes.

 I know from experience how disheartening it is to find some useful sample code,